What is the current price / NAV of SBI Flexicap Fund(IDCW-Payout)?

 What is the AUM of SBI Flexicap Fund(IDCW-Payout)?

-The expense ratio of SBI Flexicap Fund(IDCW-Payout) Plan is 0.85 as of 14th July 2025.What is the alpha ratio of SBI Flexicap Fund(IDCW-Payout)?
+The expense ratio of SBI Flexicap Fund(IDCW-Payout) Plan is 0.83 as of 23rd June 2026.What is the alpha ratio of SBI Flexicap Fund(IDCW-Payout)?

 Alpha is the excess return of a fund compared to its expected return, based on its beta and the risk-free rate.
 Positive alpha indicates that the fund has outperformed its expected return, while negative alpha suggests underperformance.